 How buy / supply dynamics impact on attempts to maximise procurement strategy

 Picture this scenario.
 A routine commercial transaction is about to take place.
 The buyer knows what they wants and the supplier knows what it has to offer.
 There is what economists call near perfect knowledge.
-How can buyers successfully manoeuvre negotiations so that they strengthen their position, contribute to an efficient procurement sourcing system and avoids the pitfalls and traps of clever salesmanship?
+How can buyers successfully manoeuvre negotiations so that they strengthen their position, contribute to an efficient procurement sourcing system and avoid the pitfalls of clever salesmanship?
 It’s a question which many companies face and struggle with.
-Commiting to ensuring staff in these scenarios have access to professional development training is a realisation many come to having learned the cost of not doing so at the coalface of commercial negotiations.
+Ensuring staff in these scenarios have access to relevant professional development training is something that many companies learn after costly mistakes.
 Procurement training can heighten commercial awareness and help to equip key staff with the skills they need to successfully negotiate contracts.

 An approach to maximise procurement strategy outcomes

 First and foremost, key staff need to be sure of their positions and priorities.
-The eventual agreement on price, quantity, distribution procedures and more is likely to be dependent on the respective skills of the buying and selling counterparties involved in the procurement process.
-Different and evolving sales techniques – new and old – can make the process dynamic and easy to manipulate, from the perspective of both the buyer and the seller.
-Consequently, from a buyer’s perspective, the adoption of a future-oriented strategy can be key to identifying and then counter-acting sales techniques being used to exploit the buyer’s position.
+Any commercial agreement depends on the respective skills of the buying and selling counterparties involved in the procurement process.
+Different and evolving sales techniques – new and old – can make the process dynamic and easy to manipulate.
+Consequently, from a buyer’s perspective, the adoption of a future-oriented strategy is key to identifying and counter-acting enhanced sales techniques.

 The positive impact of strong procurement sourcing strategies

-Multiple studies show the best time to take steps to enhance a company’s chances of succeeding in the procurement process is prior to negotiation through the laying of strong foundations.
-This is infinitely preferable to having the rectify issues later creating a position of weakness.
+The earlier a company starts to work on an opportunity, the better their chances of success.
+This is infinitely preferable to having the rectify issues later from a position of weakness.
 As they say in politics when you’re explaining you’re losing.
-Agreeing to a strong negotiating position with key stakeholders upfront, including red lines and walk away points, before negotiating with suppliers is one example of a technique which can be advantageous.
+Agreeing to a strong negotiating position with key stakeholders upfront is one example of a technique which can be advantageous.
+This should include red lines and walk away points, before negotiating with suppliers.

-Although it is often complex and challenging, procurement – as both a buyer or supplier – is not quantum physics.
-Procurement is, for the most part, about following a series of systems and processes “to identify, source and manage contracts”, according to Matthew Sparkes, head of financial services at the Crown Commercial Service.
-This principle particularly holds true when it is crunch time i.e. a deal is about to conclude and pens are about to be put to paper.
+Although it is often complex and challenging, procurement is not quantum physics.
+Procurement means following systems and processes “to identify, source and manage contracts” according to the Crown Commercial Service.
+This principle particularly holds true when it is crunch time i.e. a deal is about to conclude.